 Besides having a backlog of exciting content to share with your Facebook fans, it’s important to know when the right time to post is.

-According to this article, the best time to post on Facebook is between 9 am and 2 pm EST on Tuesday, Wednesday or Thursday for B2B brands.
+According to this article, the best time to post on Facebook is between 9 am and 2 pm EST on Tuesday, Wednesday, or Thursday for B2B brands.

 Following on from publishing posts at the right time to increase your engagement, it’s also vital you have a consistent publishing schedule.

-If you’re posting randomly once a week, it’s easy for people to think that you don’t have enough content to share with them so what’s the point of following you?
+If you’re posting randomly once a week, it’s easy for people to think that you don’t have enough content to share with them, so what’s the point of following you?

-But on the other hand, if you publish to Facebook once a day and keep to that schedule, people will come to expect that from you and judge it as worth their time to follow and engage with you.
+On the other hand, if you publish to Facebook once a day and keep to that schedule, people will come to expect that from you and judge it as worth their time to follow and engage with you.

 Remember that Facebook update you shared a year ago that got heaps of engagement for your page?
 Well, there’s no reason why you can’t share it again.

-It makes sense to capitalize on content that’s performed well for you in the past, but don’t make the mistake of re-publishing the exact same content.
+It makes sense to capitalize on content that’s performed well for you in the past, but don’t make the mistake of re-publishing the same content.

 You can also add a CTA button to your page that gives people more engagement options besides simply liking, sharing, and commenting.
 With the Facebook CTA button, you can ask visitors to:

-So they know exactly the kind of action you’d like them to take next.
+Now they know exactly the kind of action you’d like them to take next.

 This leads us nicely to using Facebook groups for increasing engagement.

 Creating a Facebook Group linked to your business Page is a genuine way to increase discussions around your brand.
-While people engage with you in your group your brand will be at the top of their minds making you instantly more recognizable across Facebook as a whole.
+While people engage with you in your group, your brand will be at the top of their minds making you instantly more recognizable across Facebook as a whole.

-And because your Facebook group is linked to your page, the group engagement could influence how posts from your Facebook page rank in the news feed.
+Because your Facebook group is linked to your page, the group engagement could influence how posts from your Facebook page rank in the news feed.

 Take a look at this example from WPBeginner.
 Their WordPress vision check update posted to their Facebook Group generated over 600 comments.

-And finally, our last quick tip to increase engagement on Facebook is to avoid what Facebook calls engagement baiting.
+Finally, our last quick tip to increase engagement on Facebook is to avoid what Facebook calls engagement baiting.